gilzoide/godot-lua-pluginscript-distribution/README.md

 permission from users to run.
 Feel free to codesign it before distributing apps/games to end users.

+**WARNING**: the iOS libraries are not codesigned and will require explicit signing or apps/games will crash instantly when loaded.

 ## Updating the distribution